ShubhamWanne-zz/Learning-CognitiveClass-Kubernetes-Openshift/labs/5_FinalProject_edX/instructions.md

 # Build the guestbook app
 To begin, we will build and deploy the web front end for the guestbook app.

-1. Change to the `v1/guestbook` directory. ### CHANGE THIS IF WE DON'T MOVE THE DOCKERFILE OUT OF GUESTBOOK
+1. Change to the `v1/guestbook` directory.
 ```
 cd v1/guestbook
 ```
 {: codeblock}

 2. Run the following command or open the Dockerfile in the Explorer to familiarize yourself with it.
+The path to this file is `guestbook/v1/guestbook/Dockerfile`.
 This Dockerfile incorporates a more advanced strategy called multi-stage builds, so feel free to read more about that [here](https://docs.docker.com/develop/develop-images/multistage-build/).
 ```
 cat Dockerfile
 ```
 {: codeblock}

-3. Check whether your namespace is still set as an environment variable after an earlier lab.
+3. Check whether your Container Registry namespace is still set as an environment variable after an earlier lab.
 Make sure that it's set to the namespace provided for you by the lab environment, not the namespace you created in your own account.
 ```
 echo $MY_NAMESPACE
 ```